 The School Admissions Code allows parents and carers of summer born children (born between 1 April and 31 August) to request that their child is admitted out of their normal age group (into reception in the September following their 5th birthday).

 Making this decision will not only affect your child's first year of schooling, but will continue to affect their education.
-We therefore recommend that before you make a request you seek advice from professionals such as your child's early years provider.
+We therefore recommend that before you make a request you seek advice from professionals such as your child's early years provider and the head teacher of your preferred school(s).
+You will also need to understand potential risks in deferring your child's entry to school (see point 3 below).

 If you wish to defer your child's entry to primary school, the following process must be followed: